ZexingYang/cse15l-lab-reports/lab5.md

 ![Image](report5-6.png)

-find . -type d -name '*travel*'Find all files in the current directory and its subdirectories that have the word "travel" in their name:
+ `find . -type d -name "*travel*"` ind all files in the current directory and its subdirectories that have the word "travel" in their name:
+It seems "" or '' doesn't matter

 ![Image](report5-1.png)